 '''

-dma_async_issue_pending(dma->txchan);

-reg_write(serial, first, UART_TX);
+dma_async_issue_pending(serial->txchan);

 '''

 The transfer being asynchronous, it is finally required to wait for completion with one of the wait_for_completion() variants, and to call dma_unmap_single() right after it.

 You can now test your driver.
 Writing a single character is of course not relevant as our driver would just use the previous method to send it.
 Try with a string instead!